joch182/joch182.github.io/_posts/2022-08-15-how-coordinates-impact-price-prediction-in-real-state.markdown

 ## Model Evaluation

-During training model, we split the data with 80% used for training and 20% for testing.
+During training model, we splitted the data with 80% used for training and 20% for testing.
 RMSE is used to compare the accurateness of the models.
 Basically we get the RMSE between the price predicted and real price from the testing dataset.

 Best results are obtained for XGBoost, Random Forest Regressor, Gradient Boost, Decission Tree Regressor etc. In the case of data from filter 1 (Without coordinates) the best RMSE is 51.8M
 ![Price_property](/assets/img/posts_imgs/how-coordinates-impact-house-price-prediction/results-without-coordinates.png)

-For filter 2 (including coordinates in the dataset), the improvement is high with reduction of 12M in RMSE.
-XGBoost and Random Forest continues to be the best model.
+For filter 2 (including coordinates in the dataset), the improvement is high, with a reduction of 12M in RMSE.
+XGBoost and Random Forest continues to be the best model reaching a RMSE of 39.7M
-Best RMSE is 39.7M
 ![Price_property](/assets/img/posts_imgs/how-coordinates-impact-house-price-prediction/results-with-coordinates.png)

 ## Final Thoughts

-As we can see, the coordinates can be a very mportant feature (as supposed, since it is well know that real state is about location, location, location) to consider in house prediction.
+As we can see, the coordinates can be a very important feature (as it was supposed, since it is well know that real state is all about location, location, location) to consider in house prediction.

 In additional testing, we have found some additional insights that we can consider in order to improve the accuracy of house pricing models.